auggie-lahey/RayCounyPlanningAndZoning/Article_40_Base_Zoning_Districts.md

 | - Non-farm accessory structures | 30 feet |
 | **Accessory Structures** | Subject to 60.3B |

-For complete dimensional standards for all districts, see Section 40.16 below.

 ## 40.4 R-1 Residential Rural District

 ### A. Description